Steve Symms: Congress

 In 1972, Symms ran for U. S. Congress, highlighting his career as an apple farmer by using the slogan "Take a bite out of big government!"
 He was elected to the open seat in the United States House of Representatives at age 34 and was re-elected three times.
 He ran for the United States Senate in 1980.
+Symms stated that he was encouraged to run by James Angleton, a former CIA officer who resented Church's criticism of the CIA.
 Aided by national funding, he unseated four-term incumbent Democrat Frank Church, winning by less than one percent.
 Symms was re-elected in 1986, defeating Democratic Governor John V. Evans in another hard-fought and close election.

 Symms was one of several Republican senators who, in 1981, called into the White House to express discontent over the nomination of Sandra Day O'Connor to the Supreme Court; the opposition hinged over the issue of O'Connor's presumed unwillingness to overturn Roe v.
 Wade.

 In 1985, Symms was one of four Republican Senators who voted against a resolution condemning apartheid.
 The four "no" votes came from four Republican senators: Symms, Jesse Helms of North Carolina, Barry Goldwater of Arizona, and Chic Hecht of Nevada.